WiRM: Wireless Respiration Monitoring Using Conjugate Multiple Channel State Information and Fast Iterative Filtering in Wi-Fi Systems: Performance Evaluation

 The parameters for all simulations described in Section~\ref{ssec:simulation_results} are chosen to align with the public open source dataset as shown in Table~\ref{tab:common_parameter_settings}.
 An ideal sinusoidal respiratory waveform is chosen as $r(n)$.
 We select the remaining simulation parameters as shown in Table~\ref{tab:noise_simulation_config}.

-To produce the results in Subsection~\ref{ssec:simulation_results}, each of the simulations is run three times, each with a new seed, which in turn produces a new simulated environmental condition.
-For each of these runs, the RMS error of the respiratory rate and absolute correlation of the respiratory waveform are computed.
-The overall result is the average of all three runs.
-This process is repeated for varying levels of thermal, multiplicative, and phase noise.
+To produce the results in Subsection~\ref{ssec:simulation_results}, each simulation is run fifteen times using different random seeds, generating new environmental conditions.
+For the noise robustness evaluation, sufficient CSI estimates are generated for each method to produce 10 respiratory estimates.
+For interference robustness evaluation, three minutes of CSI estimates are generated.
+For each simulation, we compute the respiratory rate RMS error and the absolute correlation of the estimated respiratory waveform.
+Results are averaged over fifteen random seeds.
+The process is repeated for different levels of thermal, multiplicative, and phase noise, as well as different interference scaling factors $\Gamma$.